 We’ve partnered with Halfords since 2008 to ensure national fulfillment of Cycle to Work scheme applications, giving your employees access to 470 Halfords and Cycle Republic stores across the country, as well as over 800 other independent cycle shops.

 Plus, we’ve added an online option via tredz.co.uk.
-Having a national reach is important because it gives you the flexibility and confidence that no matter where your employees’ find themselves, they’ll be able to get a bike, equipment, or both.
+Having a national reach is important because it gives you the flexibility and confidence that no matter where your employees’ find themselves, they’ll be able to get a bike, equipment, or both through Cycle to Work technology.
 It’s the perfect way to engage your entire workforce without having to compromise and upsetting the smaller percentage who lose out.

 Do … shout about added extras